Felixheaper/tmslcanteen/README.md

  ### INSTALLATION

   Just create new database in phpmyadmin and import the sql file which is located in Database folder.
-Also save the main folder in the htdocs folder of xampp(when installed).Run the project on localhost server.
+Also save the main folder in the htdocs folder of xampp(when installed).Run the project on localhost server.(Also transfer all these admin related files in a separate folder named "admin"))

   ### ADMIN DASHBOARD